 - click on Security Settings icon in the sidebar

-Out of the box, VT Writer is configured to use it's own local Username/Password credentials.
+Out of the box, VT Docs is configured to use it's own local Username/Password credentials.

-To get started with Single Sign-On, click Single Sign-On:
+To get started with Single Sign-On, click Single Sign-On and notice the SSO Settings are now highlighted :

 You must supply your Identity Provider's :